 Whilst broadly experienced in a range of research approaches, Rachel’s particular areas of expertise are deliberative (informed dialogue) processes and continuous engagement approaches such as online panels.
 She has recently been working hard to ensure that deliberative research can successfully be undertaken using online methodologies.

 Her recent clients include a number of local authorities and health trusts as well as the Food Standards Agency, Citizens Advice, Which?, The University of Leeds and Thames Water.

 Rachel is a keen scuba diver and co-founder of marine conservation charity Sea-Changers.
-She runs a regular 6-monthly beach clean in Sandsend North Yorkshire, organising locals and tourists alike to pick up litter and record what they find.
-She is also a keen runner and regularly participates in her local community’s Park Run for which she also volunteers.
+She is also a runner and (when not under lockdown restrictions) regularly participates in her local community’s Park Run for which she also volunteers.